truth table: Nullary and Unary Operations

 AssertionError: False is not true

-because the function returns False and the test expects True
+because the function returns False and the assertion expects True

 • I change the return statement to give the test what it wants